Applications of Lefschetz numbers in control theory: Removing coincidences.

-\begin{corollary} \textbf{(Necessary condition of surjectivity)} Suppose the conditions of the theorem are satisfied for $F=f^{-1}(x)$ of $f:N\rightarrow M$. \textit{Then there is a homotopy of }$f$ to a map $f^{\prime}$ which is not onto; specifically, $x\notin f^{\prime}(N)$.
+\textit{then there is a homotopy of }$f$ to a map $f^{\prime}$ which is not onto; specifically, $x_{0}\notin f^{\prime}(N)$.
 The homotopy can be chosen \textit{arbitrarily small and constant on the compliment of a neighborhood of }$F.$ \end{corollary}